hanbincho/clinical-sensor-scoring/doc/software_design.md

 >
 >> ### Use case(s)
 > #### Configure UI Framework
->> * **User**: Modifies and edits the user interface based on feedback with toolkits (wxPyhton, Ttinker, PyQT)
+>> * **User**: modifies the user interface based on feedback with toolkits (wxPyhton, Ttinker, PyQT)
->> * **Interface**: Updates interface elements including input control and navigation components
+>> * **Interface**: updates interface elements including input control and navigation components
->> * [if no error] Interface prompts a message informing UI that has been updated and stores changes in changelog
+>> * **Interface**: prompts a message informing UI that has been updated and stores changes in changelog
 >
 >> ### Component design
+>> #### `Update UI`
 >> * Toolkit that manages and edits UI directly
->> * Changelog that saves any modifications
+>> * Changelog that keep a history of modifications

-> ## User 4: Researchers
+> ## User 4: Researcher
 >> ### User story
 >> Another user would be a researcher.
-They would be able to obtain clinically relevant scores for assessing patient motor behaviors, but with some more customization by selecting their machine learning model(s) of choice.
-They would use this tool to assess patient's motor symptoms, but also build on current models by performing additional training with model(s) of interest.
-They would be able familiar with the context of the data, understand if a score is reflective of the patient's motor behavior, and have a broad understanding of machine learning and neural networks.
+They would be able to obtain clinically relevant scores for assessing patient motor behaviors, but have some more customization by selecting their machine learning model(s) of choice and modifying hyperparameters for model training.
+They would use this tool to assess patient's motor symptoms, but also build on current models by performing additional training with model(s) of interest and looking at performance metrics of the model.
+They would be familiar with the context of the data, understand if a score is reflective of the patient's motor behavior, and have a broad understanding of machine learning and neural networks.
 >
 >> ### Use case(s)
 >> #### Verify data format